Publish With Us

 Preparing Your Final Manuscript

-We prefer manuscripts to be submitted in Microsoft Word format, with embedded footnotes and endnotes.
+We prefer manuscripts to be submitted in Microsoft Word (.docx) format, with embedded endnotes.
 Please consult the University of Manitoba Press Style Guide for details on formatting your manuscript.
-In addition to our house style, the Press uses the Chicago Manual of Style, 15th edition, and the Oxford Canadian Dictionary as its major guides; for legal citations, we refer to the Canadian Guide to Uniform Legal Citation, 6th edition.
+In addition to our house style, the Press uses the Chicago Manual of Style and the Oxford Canadian Dictionary as its major guides; for legal citations, we refer to the Canadian Guide to Uniform Legal Citation.

 The final selection of photographs, illustrations, maps, charts, etc., to be included in your book will be determined in consultation with the Press.
-You should consult our Guidelines for Submitting Electronic Art.
+You should consult our Guidelines for Submitting Electronic Art for details on submitting photos and illustrations.

 Editing and Production